 - How will the provider honor our family’s culture?

 Who to Call?

 Child Care Aware of Washington helps you find high-quality, licensed child care near you.
 Use our online search tool or call our Family Center, Mon.-Fri.
 8:30 am to 4:30 pm.
 Our child care experts are ready to help.
 We serve families in over 250 languages at no cost to families.

 What about families experiencing homelessness?

-We help families with young children who are experiencing homelessness find child care at no cost to them for up to four months.
+We help families with young children who are experiencing homelessness find child care at no cost to them for up to 12 months.
 Child care offers young children experiencing homelessness a safe place to play and learn, healthy food and a chance to make friends.
 Homelessness is not neglect and Child Protective Services (CPS) will not take away your child because you are homeless.
 Click here to learn more about this program.

 Need Help to Pay?

 Many families need help paying for child care.
 We’ve listed some of the most common resources below.